Honey Dwarf Gourami Red (Colisa chuna red)

 Mimicking the species’ natural habitat with warm water, open swimming room, subdued décor, and calm surface access improves feeding confidence and helps this fish display its calm, observant behaviour.

 A smooth sand or fine rounded gravel substrate works well.
 Avoid sharp rock piles that can scrape the flanks of a turning adult.
 The best gold giant gourami tank setup uses open swimming lanes, strong décor that cannot be toppled, and large pieces of wood or root structures to break line of sight.
-A gold giant gourami in planted tank can work, but only with hardy species such as Java fern, Anubias, and large Vallisneria attached or protected from browsing.
+A gold giant gourami in a planted tank can work, but only with hardy species such as Java fern, Anubias, and large Vallisneria attached or protected from browsing.
 Soft stem plants are often uprooted or eaten.

 Moderate lighting is usually best.
 Very bright lighting can make juveniles skittish unless there is heavy cover.
 A 7-9 hour photoperiod suits most displays.
 If the aquarium is planted, balance the light level with the plant species chosen and the fish’s comfort.
 Surface shade from floating cover can help, but always leave space for the fish to breathe from the surface.